ding-lab/Pindel_GermlineCaller/README.md

-# GATK_GermlineCaller
+# Pindel_GermlineCaller

-Call germline variants using GATK4 HaplotypeCaller
+Call germline variants using Pindel
 Can operate on multiple regions with a passed CHRLIST file

+**TODO** update documentation to reflect Pindel update

 For single region, calls look like,: gatk HaplotypeCaller -R REF -I BAM